stefanreimers/fabric-web-components/README.md

-# oba-office-ui-fabric
+# Fabric Web Components
-Custom Elements v1 wrapper for Office UI Fabric JS
+Custom Elements v1 wrapper for the Office UI Fabric JS components (retired by MS)

 # Get started
 Your browser must be capable of handling custom elements **v1**.
 If that's not the case there is a polyfill at the [Web Components repo](https://github.com/webcomponents/webcomponentsjs) which you can install by